Abdominal & Back Exercises

-Core Stabilisation is your body’s ability to dynamically control and support your spine via deep and specific muscles.
+Core Strength (or Stabilisation) determines your body’s ability to dynamically control and support your spine via deep and specific muscles.

 Your spine is an inherently unstable area.
 Your lower back has five vertebrae that sit on top of a triangular bone called the sacrum, which wedges itself into the pelvis.
 The vertebrae allow twisting, bending and arching.
 Unfortunately, without constant muscular support or your core stabilisers, your spine would fall in a heap on the ground.